-In March 2021, a partial redemption reduced the investment of each bond to \$493,396.
+In March 2021, a partial redemption reduced the investment to of each bond to \$493,396.

-In March 2022, an additional partial redemption further reduced each bond to \$222,500.
+In March 2022, an additional partial redemption of each bond was \$222,500.

 The repayment terms include semi-annual interest-only payments to Green Bank until March 10, 2033.
 Beginning March 20, 2033, and every six months thereafter, principal payments, along with the required interest is to be paid to Green Bank continuing to August 13, 2035.
 In conjunction with the redemption, Green Bank repurchased one of the C-PACE loans which secured the bond cashflows.